-These survey findings collectively suggest that participants demonstrating APCH's are commendable inclinations toward civic community engagement.
-Nevertheless. wider more promoting and consistent participation in civic activities, fostering a sense purpose and responsibility within community, and offering tailored opportunities could amplify the impact of these collective nurture a efforts and culture of active citizenship.
+These survey findings collectively suggest that participants demonstrating APCH's are commendable inclinations toward civic community Nevertheless. engagement. wider more consistent promoting and participation in civic activities, fostering a sense of purpose and responsibility within the community, and offering tailored opportunities could amplify the impact of these collective efforts and nurture a culture of active citizenship.